chardetm/altered-scripts/README.md

 Altered wbesite using the results from `get_cards_data.py`
 - `utils.py`: Utility functions used by the other scripts

-## Getting card data
+## Getting cards data

-To get the card data, run the following command:
+To get the cards data, run the following command:

 ```bash
 python get_cards_data.py